Magdalena Abakanowicz: Abakans

 The 1960s saw some of the most important works produced during Abakanowicz's career.
 In 1967, she began producing three-dimensional fiber works called Abakans.
 Her Abakans were included in a group exhibition titled, Wall Hangings, organised in 1969 at the Museum of Modern Art in New York by Mildred Constantine, curator of architecture and design, and the textile designer Jack Lenor Larsen.
 Abakanowicz and the other artists included in the exhibition were pushing boundaries between high art and traditional definitions of what was considered craft.
 Her use of "unexpected, often soft materials, arranged in modular or serial structures” in her Abakan series, places her within the Postminimalism art movement that began in 1966.
 Abakanowicz stated that she sought the “total obliteration of the utilitarian function of tapestry” and demonstrated the capacity of fiber to produce forms that were soft yet structured and complex.

 Each Abakan is made out of woven material using Abakanowicz's own technique.
 The material used for many of these pieces was found, often collecting sisal ropes from harbors, intertwining them into threads and dying them.
 She also used "rope, hemp, flax, wool and horsehair."
 Hung from the ceiling, Abakans reach sizes as large as thirteen feet with sometimes only a few inch clearance from the ground.
 The Abakans often incorporated reproductive references to eggs and the womb.

 One of her large Abakans is included in the collection of the Nasher Sculpture Center in Dallas, Texas.
 The piece hangs on the wall and is made of five large recycled sisal panels in varying thickness and dyed in a burnt umber color.
 The work was acquired in 2019 and was exhibited in an exhibition titled Resist/Release.

+In October 2023, Abakanowicz's pioneering textile art served as inspiration for the latest collection from the Alexander McQueen fashion house, which debuted at the Paris Fashion Week.
+The designs were created by Sarah Burton and were met with high acclaim as they were presented alongside two Abakans from the collection of the Central Textile Museum in Łódź.